Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

   return Hash(0x02 || seed || counter)
 ~~~

-The seed value is a randomly sampled byte string of `Hash.Nh` bytes, and the
+The seed value is a randomly sampled byte string of `Hash.Nh` bytes and the
 counter is an 8-bit integer.
 The counter starts at zero and increases by one for
-each subsequent stand-in value that needs to be computed, counting from the root
+each subsequent stand-in value that's needed, counting from the root
 down.

 ## Log Tree {#crypto-log-tree}